-- Straw Feminist: Carin is obviously insecure about being a woman in a male-dominated profession, and refuses Patch's (platonic!) advances for fear of showing weakness and contempt for his carefree attitude.
-She warms up to him considerably when she sees that his grades are near the top of the class.... and ends up getting killed as a result.
+- Straw Feminist: Carin is obviously insecure about being a woman in a male-dominated profession, and refuses Patch's (platonic!) advances out of fear of showing weakness, and contempt for his carefree attitude.

-- Strawman Political: The social issue Patch is facing was not really a revolutionary idea (the term "bedside manner" long predates him entering Med School), but almost all of the people opposing him act as though being apathetic Dr Jerks is the supreme goal of medicine.
+- Strawman Political: The social issue Patch is facing was not a revolutionary idea (the term "bedside manner" long predates him entering medical school), but almost all of the people opposing him act as though being apathetic Dr Jerks is the supreme goal of medicine.

 - Very Loosely Based on a True Story: Lots of changes were made.
-Most notably, the romantic love interest Carin was really a male best friend of Patch Adams who died in an automobile accident, not by being murdered by a mentally ill patient as Carin was.
+Most notably, the romantic love interest Carin was really a male friend of Patch Adams who was killed under similar circumstances, though earlier than the film depicts.